joomla-extensions/weblinks/README.md

 ```

 ###5.
 Optional: Have a look into composer.json for information what software you will install via composer.

 ```
 /var/www/html/weblinks$ cat composer.json
 ```

 or

 ```
 https://github.com/joomla-extensions/weblinks/blob/master/composer.json
 ```

-If you do not know composer up to know: Read more about how to install composer here: https://getcomposer.org/doc/00-intro.md
+Read more about [how to install composer](https://getcomposer.org/doc/00-intro.md) here.

 ###6.
 Optional: If you have problems using composer set a timeout.

 ```
 /var/www/html/weblinks$export COMPOSER_PROCESS_TIMEOUT=1500;
 ```

 ###7.
 Install via composer

 ```
 /var/www/html/weblinks$ composer install
-Cannot load Xdebug - it was already loaded
-You are running composer with xdebug enabled.
-This has a major impact on runtime performance.
-See https://getcomposer.org/xdebug
-Cannot create cache directory /home/astrid/.composer/cache/repo/https---packagist.org/, or directory is not writable.
-Proceeding without cache
-Cannot create cache directory /home/astrid/.composer/cache/files/, or directory is not writable.
-Proceeding without cache Loading composer repositories with package information Installing dependencies (including require-dev) from lock file
+Loading composer repositories with package information Installing dependencies (including require-dev) from lock file
   - Installing symfony/yaml (v3.1.3)
     Downloading: 100%
-…..
-Package greencape/joomla-cs is abandoned, you should avoid using it.
-Use greencape/coding-standards instead.
+...
+...
 Generating autoload files

 ```

 ###8.
-After that you have to build robo (http://robotframework.org/)
+After that you have to build [robo](http://robotframework.org/)

 ```
 /var/www/html/weblinks$ vendor/bin/robo build
 ```

 ###9.
-Prepare the database
+Optional: Prepare the database
+If you use MySQL or PostgreSQL as database and your user has create database privileges the Database is automatically created by the Joomla installer.
+But the safest way is to create the database before running Joomla's web installer.

 ```
 /var/www/html/weblinks$ mysql -u root -p